jonsecchis/sicp/README.md

-# Structure and Interpretations of Computer Programs
+# Structure and Interpretation of Computer Programs

 Exercise files from the book *Structure and Interpretation of Computer Programs.*